 We know these are uncertain times.
 Let’s remain confident in our collective optimism, as well as the grit and determination we’ve developed from having gone through other crises.
 If you have information to share, or would like to receive more details on anything our organization is doing, contact [email protected].

-Read our 8/28 Partner Alert to learn about California's new Blueprint for a Safer Economy.
+Learn about California's Blueprint for a Safer Economy.

 - Sample letters & talking points